startreedata/learn/pinot-advanced/07-transform/README.md

 Once that's run, you can navigate the Pinot UI - [http://localhost:9000](http://localhost:9000)

-## Exercise 1 - Deplaoy Table and schema using CLI
+## Exercise 1 - Deploy Table and schema using CLI

 In this exercise, we will use the CLI to create a schema and table.